Theon Greyjoy: Season 3

-Theon is taken captive and tortured in an unknown castle, but later manages to escape with the help of a serving boy who claims to work for Yara.
-He is brought back to the very castle he escaped from, the serving boy proving to actually be his captor, Ramsay Snow.
-Theon is subsequently brutally tortured, flayed and seemingly castrated by Ramsay, who forces him to rename himself Reek, and beats him until he submits to his new name.

-What is claimed to be Theon's penis is sent in a box to Balon, with Ramsay threatening to mutilate Theon further unless the Ironmen retreat from the North.
-Balon refuses, as Theon defied him and believes he is now unable to further the Greyjoy line.
-Outraged, Yara responds that she intends to save her brother on her own accord.
+Theon is captured and tortured in an unfamiliar castle but manages to escape with help from a serving boy claiming to serve Yara.
+However, he is taken back to his captors' castle, where the boy reveals himself as Ramsay Snow, Theon's actual captor.
+Ramsay then subjects Theon to brutal torture, including flaying and possibly castration, and forces him to adopt the name Reek, beating him until he accepts it.
+A severed body part, claimed to be Theon's penis, is sent in a box to Balon, with Ramsay threatening further mutilation unless the Ironborn withdraw from the North.
+Balon refuses, believing Theon's defiance has rendered him unable to continue the Greyjoy line.
+In response, Yara declares her intention to rescue him on her own initiative.

 Season 4

-Theon, submitting to his identity as Reek, has been freed from his restraints but remains Ramsay's prisoner, residing in the kennels with Ramsay's hounds.
+Theon, submitting to his identity as Reek, has been freed from his restraints but remains Ramsay's prisoner, living in the kennels with Ramsay's hounds.
 Yara infiltrates the Dreadfort, but he refuses to go with her, and she is forced to flee when Ramsay releases his hounds.
-Impressed with Theon's loyalty, Ramsay has him resume his identity as Theon Greyjoy to gain entry to Moat Cailin, a fortress occupied by Ironborn that is preventing Roose Bolton's forces from returning North.
-Theon promises that Ramsay will give the Ironborn amnesty if they surrender, but Ramsay goes back on his word and has the garrison flayed.
-Afterwards, Theon accompanies Ramsay (now legitimized as a Bolton) and the rest of House Bolton as they move to occupy Winterfell.
+Impressed by Theon's loyalty, Ramsay has him resume his identity as Theon Greyjoy to gain entry to Moat Cailin, a fortress held by the Ironborn that is blocking Roose Bolton's forces from returning North.
+Theon promises that Ramsay will give the Ironborn amnesty if they surrender, but Ramsay breaks his word and has the garrison flayed.
+Afterwards, Theon joins Ramsay (now legitimized as a Bolton) and the rest of House Bolton as they move to occupy Winterfell.

 Season 5

 Theon is stunned to find that Ramsay has been betrothed to Sansa Stark.
 He tries to avoid her until Ramsay's psychotic paramour Myranda leads Sansa to Theon's sleeping quarters, a cage in the kennels.
 After learning of their reunion, Ramsay involves Theon in his torment of Sansa by having him give her away at the wedding and then forces him to watch as he rapes her on their wedding night.
 Sansa asks for Theon's assistance to escape from Ramsay, but Theon, wishing to spare her Ramsay's wrath, instead warns Ramsay, causing him to flay the maid who had tried to help Sansa escape.
 When Sansa confronts Theon, he confesses that he did not kill her brothers, but is too scared to give more information.

-While Ramsay and the Bolton army attack Stannis Baratheon's forces, Sansa makes another escape attempt, but is caught and threatened by Myranda.
-Finally snapping, Theon pushes Myranda over a walkway to her death, just as the victorious Boltons return.
-Rather than face Ramsay's anger, Theon and Sansa jump from the Winterfell battlements into the snow and flee.
+While Ramsay and the Bolton army attack Stannis Baratheon's forces, Sansa makes another escape attempt but is caught and threatened by Myranda.
+Finally snapping, Theon pushes Myranda off a walkway to her death just as the victorious Boltons return.
+Instead of facing Ramsay's anger, Theon and Sansa jump from the Winterfell battlements into the snow and escape.